How Credit Card Interest Works in Canada

 * Represents introductory, promotional interest rates.

-Pro Tip: You can pay your bills with a credit card by setting up pre-authorized payments.
+Pro tip: You can pay your bills with a credit card by setting up pre-authorized payments.
 Your bill payments will then be treated like purchases, not cash advances.

-How is credit card interest calculated?
+How credit card interest works – how it's calculated

 The easiest way to calculate interest is to use a credit card interest calculator.